Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: A General Non-Asymptotic LIL for Scalar Processes

 In this section, we prove a high-probability, time-uniform bound on the growth of a scalar process $(S_t)_{t \geq 0}$ normalized by some measure of accumulated variance $(V_t)_{t \geq 0}$.
 In particular, in Theorem~\ref{thm:scalar} below, we show that if $(S_t, V_t)_{t \geq 0}$ is a sub-$\psi$ process, then, with high probability, simultaneously for all $t \geq 0$,

 where we have omitted dependence on several user-chosen parameters and constants for the sake of exposition.
+As will be seen in the sequel, all such constants are small.
 Dividing both sides by $\sqrt{V_t}$ yields a result in ``self-normalized'' form that looks more akin to the results in subsequent sections, but we adopt the above form for consistency with existing results \citep{howard2020time, howard2021time}.
 Since $(\psi^\ast)^{-1}(u) \sim \sqrt{2u}$ as $u \downarrow 0$ whenever $\psi(\lambda) \sim \frac{\lambda^2}{2}$ as $\lambda \downarrow 0$ (as is the case for all CGF-like functions addressed in the previous section), for large values of $V_t$, the above high probability bound can be written as

 thus allowing our results in this section to be viewed as a non-asymptotic (i.e.\ finite sample) version of the law of the iterated logarithm.
 We further describe connections between our scalar-valued bound and the law of the iterated logarithm in Subsection~\ref{subsec:scalar_LIL} below.